When creating a lesson, let’s think about where our content lands on the spectrum of abstraction.

 Let’s say you have to teach:

 - The water cycle.
-Well, this is a system that repeats.
+Well, this is a system.
+It repeats itself since it’s a cycle.
 So, what other systems are there in nature that repeat?
 What about human-made systems?

 - The electromagnetic spectrum.
 Oh!
 This is an example of a paradox!
-It is both helpful and deadly at the same time.
-What else do we know about that is a paradox?
+It is both helpful (visible light) and harmful (ultra-violet or x-rays) at the same time.
+What else within the electromagnetic spectrum is a paradox?
+How about within our earth science unit?
+What is similar to the electromagnetic spectrum in this way?

 - Irregular plurals.
 This is an example of how rules can have exceptions.
-What other rules do we know about that have exceptions?
+What other rules do we know that have exceptions?
+How does this relate to the American Revolution?
+Are their rules with exceptions in that unit?

 - Solving for a variable in algebra.
 These steps are all about preserving balance.
 What other situations involve preserving balance?

 - The causes of the War of 1812.
 This was a war where neither side was in a great position to fight a war.
-What other events have occurred where no one wanted it to happen, yet it happened?
+What other events have occurred where no one wanted it to happen, yet it happened anyway?
+Has this happened in our classroom?
+At your home?

-Now (based on those earlier examples) we could ask:
+Now (based on those earlier examples) we could get more specific and continue asking higher-level questions:

 - Which repeating system is the most likely to fail?